-I discovered a few things about myself during my recent trip to Northern Norway.
-One of them was that even if you are living in a van, with someone you know very well, there will come a point when you realise that you are too smelly to avoid a proper wash any longer.
-I adopted several unusual personal hygiene methods and Mr B2 went for one eminently sensible one.
+I discovered a few things about myself during my recent wild camping trip to Northern Norway.
+One of them was that even if you are living in a camper van, with someone you know very well, there will come a point when you realise that you are too smelly to avoid a proper wash any longer.
+I adopted several unusual Arctic Norway personal hygiene methods and Mr B2 went for one eminently sensible one.
 So here are 3 methods of keeping clean while camping (somewhere very cold!)
 See which one you prefer!

 1. Wash your hair in a fjord

 I used this method twice (apparently hair doesn’t need as much washing as bodies do) and it only requires 4 ingredients.
-Some hair, a fjord, some shampoo (preferably eco-friendly) and the ability to shampoo very fast whilst shivering.
+Some hair, a fjord, some shampoo (always eco-friendly) and the ability to shampoo very fast whilst shivering.
 I have no idea of actual water temperature but on my ‘ice-cream head’ register it was the coldest I have ever felt (despite swimming in the UK sea all winter).
 Dipping my head in once was painful enough but having to then put it back in again long enough to remove the shampoo was even more breath-taking.

 2. Have a snow wash

 I like to think that I invented this but I am sure that snow explorers before me have discovered the cleansing properties of the white chilly stuff.
 I had several snow washes over the 9 days and feel that, by the finish, I had perfected the art.
 All you need for this one is some smelly areas, a pile of snow, a dress and some shower gel.
 Take a handful of snow, squirt a bit of shower gel onto it, rub the combination in the appropriate smelly area and utter some choice words.
 The key with this one is not to use too much shower gel.
-If you do you will be forced to go for at least 2 additional personal freezing moments to affect a rinse.
+If you do you will be forced to go for at least 2 additional personal freezing moments to effect a rinse.
 You might be wondering what the dress was for… well you have to remember that we were often camped by the roadside, it is easy to wash armpits without provoking too much attention but there are some things a girl wants to keep at least vaguely private(s)!

 3. Melt some snow and wash in the camper